Killing Car: Home media

-Killing Car was released in France on DVD as part of the Jean Rollin collection from LCJ Editions on 15 November 2004.
+Killing Car was released in France on VHS on 1 January 1996 and on DVD as part of the Jean Rollin collection from LCJ Editions on 15 November 2004.

 In the United Kingdom, the film was released via Redemption Films on 23 January 2006.
-Special features for this set contain a stills gallery, video art and a partial Jean Rollin filmography.
-It misleadingly lists an exclusive interview between Jean Rollin and noted horror specialist and academic, Dr. Patricia McCormack, Redemption preview trailers and a bonus triple silence feature - 'Spell' music video from band Cadaveria.
-The set contains neither of these three features.
-However, they are available on previous Redemption releases.
-The film contains its original French language, and contains optional English subtitles.
+Special features for this release contain a stills gallery, video art and a partial Jean Rollin filmography.
+It misleadingly lists an exclusive interview between Jean Rollin and noted horror specialist and academic Dr. Patricia McCormack, Redemption Films preview trailers and a bonus feature of the music video to the song "Spell" by the band Cadaveria, though the release does not contain any of these three features, which were available on previous Redemption releases.
+The film contains its original French language version of the film as well as optional English subtitles.